unilaiva/unilaiva-songbook/ulsbs/vscode-extension/ulsbs-tex-tools/README.md

 ------------------------------------------------------------------------

-# Development
+## Development

 To test the extension:

-1. Open the extension folder in VS Code
+1. Open the extension folder in VS Code:

-ulsbs/vscode-extension/ulsbs-tex-tools
+`ulsbs/vscode-extension/ulsbs-tex-tools`

 2. Press **F5**

 This launches a **VS Code Extension Development Host** with the extension loaded.

+### Quick cheat-sheet on where different features exist:

+- Insert block snippet: `snippets/latex.json`
+- Indentation / folding: `language-configuration.json`
+- Breadcrumb structure: `core/symbols.js`
+- Syntax parsing: `core/parser.js`
+- Warnings: `core/parser.js`
+- Workspace scanning: `core/songbooks.js`
+- Settings: `package.json` + `core/config.js`

 ------------------------------------------------------------------------

-# Browser support
+## Browser support

-The extension includes a **web build**, allowing it to run in environments such as:
+In addition to the desktop version, the extension includes a **web build**, allowing it to run in environments such as:

 - vscode.dev
 - github.dev
 - Codespaces

 ------------------------------------------------------------------------

-# License
+## License

 GPL 3.0 or later